wp-plugins/simplemap/readme.txt

 * Replace calls to get_option( 'site_url' ) with site_url()
 * Removed debugging code at top of XML-Search.php that was lowering PHP memory_limit
 * Fixed limit shortcode so that it works again

+= 2.3.3 =
 * Add a fallback that geocodes new locations via JS when PHP doesn't work because of 620 status from Google
 * Added actions to the load_simplemap JS function
 * Added ability to use a select box for taxonomies in the search form (rather than checkboxes)
 * Fixed bug that allowed results to show up in search
 * Fixed bug preventing drag and drop location from updating address in some locations

+= 2.3.2 =
 * Add a fallback XML generator for servers without DOMDocument Installed
 * Added ids to search form tr and td elements to allow manipulation via CSS / JS
 * Refactored parts of XML search script for optimization
+* More hooks
 * Forced JS header as 200.
 Some hosts were reporting status for PHP as JS to be 400.
 * Added WP_IMPORTING flag while importing locations.
 * Fixed some HTML Validation issues in the Search form (have one more to root out)

+= 2.3.1 =
 * Added additional filters to allow modifying search form labels without use of .pot file.
 * Removed stray testing code in simplemap.php

+= 2.3 =
+* Revamped the search form making it extremly flexible via shortcode arguments (see KB article on premium support site)
-* Reformulated the main search query to trim search results to 1/10 the time of that introduced in 2.0
+* Reformulated the main search query to trim search results to 1/10 the time of that introduced in 2.0 (more work still to be done here)
 * Added multiple filters that allow for customization of text labels / tabs / visual elements in the map and search results
 * Added more than a dozen new shortcode arguments for overriding General Settings on a per map instance (see KB article on premium support site)
+* Added 2 new optional taxonomies (Days and Times)
+* Added optional ability to add Google Adwords for maps overlay to map
-* Removed caching system introduced in 2.2.1 as it was failing for large DBs and isn't needed with SQL revamps
+* Removed caching system introduced in 2.2.1 as it was failing for large DBs
 * Fixed country code problem in General Settings
 * Fixed bug that prevented default zoom level from working
 * Fixed bug that prevented auto load all locations in some setups
 * Limited total number of auto load locations.
 It proved impractical to load them all if you had a large DB
 * Added instructional descriptions to General Settings that proved confusing to users
 * Fixed bug preventing radius from working in some setups
-* Bug fixes are now in sync with premium version of plugin.

 = 2.2.1 =
 * Added 'Loading' message to map when doing search